tmuntaner/cavy/README.md

       config.google_analytics_property_id = ENV['GOOGLE_ANALYTICS_PROPERTY_ID']
     end

+Here is the explanation of the configuration variables.

 * `config.root` is the root page of the app that you want to load when a user hits your application.
 * `config.title` is the title of your application.
 It is not really needed but it will show the name in the backend.

-* `config.locales` is the list of your supported locales in an array.
-* `config.default_locale` is the default locale for your application.
+#### Configuration of Features

+* Google Analytics
     * `config.google_analytics_username` is the username for your Google Analytics account.
     * `config.google_analytics_password` is the password for your Google Analytics account.
     * `config.google_analytics_property_id` is the property id for your website for Google Analytics.
+* Localization
+    * `config.locales` is the list of your supported locales in an array.
+    * `config.default_locale` is the default locale for your application.

 ### Everything Else